Uniform Inference in High-Dimensional Threshold Regression Models: Introduction

-A growing body of literature applies the desparsified method of \cite{geer2014} to perform inference in high-dimensional regression models. \cite{Gold2018} desparsified the Lasso estimator based on a two-stage least squares estimation, allowing both the numbers of instruments and of regressors to exceed the sample size. \cite{semenova2023inference} desparsified the orthogonal Lasso estimator in their third stage when heterogeneous treatment effects are present.
-Additionally, \cite{ADAMEK20231114} and \cite{10.1093/ectj/utae012} constructed the desparsified Lasso estimator in high-dimensional time series models.
+A growing body of literature applies the desparsified method of \cite{geer2014} to perform uniform inference in high-dimensional regression models, motivated by the insight of \cite{Leeb_Pötscher_2005} that failing to account for the model selection step can lead to invalid statistical inference. \cite{Gold2018} desparsified the Lasso estimator based on a two-stage least squares estimation, allowing both numbers of instruments and of regressors to exceed the sample size. \cite{semenova2023inference} desparsified the orthogonal Lasso estimator in their third stage when heterogeneous treatment effects are present.
+Additionally, \cite{10.1093/jjfinec/nbac023}, \cite{ADAMEK20231114}, and \cite{hdlp} constructed the desparsified Lasso estimator in high-dimensional time series models.
 The desparsified method has also been applied in high-dimensional panel data models to perform uniform inference, as shown in works by \cite{KOCK2016}, \cite{kock_tang_2019}, and \cite{chiang_rodrigue_sasaki_2023}.
-However, all of these studies test hypotheses for a bounded number of parameters. \cite{canerkock2018} later considered hypotheses involving an increasing number of parameters in linear regression models.
-We are the first to derive the asymptotic distribution of tests involving an increasing number of slope parameters in threshold regression models.
-Meanwhile, we demonstrate that the asymptotic distributions of the tests are identical in cases with no threshold effect and with a fixed threshold effect, implying that the researchers can perform inference without specifying the existence of a threshold effect.
+However, all of these studies test hypotheses for a bounded number of parameters. \cite{canerkock2018} considered hypotheses involving an increasing number of parameters in linear regression models.
+We contribute to this strand of literature by developing a uniform inference framework in threshold regression models, a class of nonlinear regressions, accommodating an increasing number of slope parameters.

 {\bf Organization:} The rest of the paper is organized as follows.
 Section \ref{recallest} recalls the Lasso estimator of \cite{lee2016} and establishes oracle inequalities under weaker conditions on covariates and error terms.
-We construct the debiased Lasso estimator and derive the asymptotic distribution of hypothesis tests in Section \ref{dbLASSO}.
+We construct the debiased Lasso estimator and derive the uniformly asymptotic distribution of hypothesis tests in Section \ref{dbLASSO}.
 Section \ref{timeseries} develops the uniform inference theory for high-dimensional time series threshold regression models.
-In Section \ref{simemp}, we investigate the finite sample properties of our debiased Lasso estimator, followed by two empirical applications.
+In Section \ref{simemp}, we investigate finite sample properties of our debiased Lasso estimator, followed by two empirical applications.
 Section \ref{conclusion} concludes.
 All proofs are deferred to the Appendix.